- shortest_path_length(G, source=None, target=None, weight=None, method='dijkstra')#

 Ending node for path.
 If not specified, compute shortest path lengths using all nodes as target nodes.

-- weightNone or string, optional (default = None)
+- weightNone, string or function, optional (default = None)

 - methodstring, optional (default = ‘dijkstra’)